formare/community/README.md

 community
 =========

-This repository is to build up a collection of pointers to economics formalizations (software, theorems, proofs).
+This repository is to build up a collection of pointers to economics formalisations (software, theorems, proofs).

+The repository proper holds code, e.g. of formalisations.

+The [associated wiki](/wiki) holds community-contributed content, including an overview of formalisations.